 Select the month and year the program will undergo program review.
-Usually it is October of the year following the effective date.
+Usually, it is October of the year following the effective date.
+Program Review should occur every 1-2 years.

-j) Apprenticeship
+k) Apprenticeship

-Select Yes if the program includes an apprenticeship.
+Select "Yes" if the program includes an apprenticeship.

-k) Distance Education
+1) Distance Education

-Scott Vigallon will look at the courses in the Major or Area of Emphasis and report percentage that can be taken in a DE mode to the Curriculum Specialist (Madeline Wiest), so they can add it to the Cover page.
+The Instructional Technology Coordinator will look at the courses in the Major or Area of Emphasis and report percentage that can be taken in a Distance Education (DE) mode and share it with the Curriculum & SLO Specialist, so they can cross-check it for accuracy and add it to the Cover page.

-l) Narrative
+1) Narrative